-The RGPC-2 data also indicate that while all three auxiliary power units (APUs)31 were running, all three hydraulic systems had zero pressure and zero quantities in the reservoirs.
+The RGPC-2 data also indicate that while all three auxiliary power units (APUs) were running, all three hydraulic systems had zero pressure and zero quantities in the reservoirs.
 With the loss of hydraulic pressures and the vehicle LOC, the crew likely assumed a generic problem with the APUs.
 A crew module panel was recovered with switch configurations indicating an attempt by the PLT to recover the hydraulic systems and hydraulic pressure by performing steps to initiate a restart of two of the three APUs.
 Switches for the same two of the three system hydraulic circulation pumps were also in the "On" position.
-While turning on the hydraulic circulation pump is not on the emergency checklist, it nonetheless can provide some limited hydraulic pressure and shows good systems knowledge by the crew members as they worked to attempt to restore orbiter control.
+While turning on the hydraulic pressure and shows good systems knowledge by the crew members as they worked to attempt to restore orbiter control.
 These switch positions were not reflected in RPGC-2 data and, therefore, must have occurred after GMT 14:00:05 (EI+956).